BenCowen/SparseCoding/README.md

 ### TO-DO
 * go thru all files for cleanup
 * perform parameter search for each dataset so good dictionaries can be obtained repeatably
+* save dictionary object

 # Dictionary Learning
-This repository provides some basic experiments and tools for training a linear dictionary for image patches.
-The training process yields a dictionary which can be used along with a sparse code to represent a signal.
+This repository provides some basic experiments and tools for training a linear dictionary (e.g. vectorized image patches).
+The training process yields a dictionary-- i.e. a matrix, whose rows are _dictionary atoms_-- which can be used along with a sparse code to represent a signal.
 This procedure is originally described in "Emergence of simple-cell receptive field properties by learning a sparse code for natural images", by Olshausen and Field [Nature, 381:607–609, 1996](https://www.nature.com/articles/381607a0).
-It is famously used in "Learning Fast Approximations of Sparse Coding" (Gregor and Lecun) and recently in "LSALSA: efficient sparse coding in single and multiple dictionary settings" ([Cowen, Saridena, Choromanska](https://arxiv.org/abs/1802.06875))
+It is famously used in "Learning Fast Approximations of Sparse Coding" (Gregor and Lecun) and recently in "LSALSA: efficient sparse coding in single and multiple dictionary settings" ([Cowen, Saridena, Choromanska](https://arxiv.org/abs/1802.06875)).

 We train by minimizing <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{F}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{F}" title="\mathbf{F}" /></a>
 w.r.t. <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{A}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{A}" title="\mathbf{A}" /></a>